Fact-Augmented Lookahead Planning for LLM Agents: THEORETICAL FRAMEWORK FOR FACT-BASED REINFORCEMENT LEARNING

 We propose enabling agents to construct and reason over a \emph{fact-based world model}.
 Such a model relies on a compressed, symbolic representation of task-relevant information extracted as ``atomic facts'' from the environment's state.
-This section establishes a formal theoretical basis for this approach.
-We first define an idealized fact-based agent and derive its performance guarantees.
-These theoretical ideals subsequently motivate and guide the design of our practical LLM-driven algorithm detailed in \cref{sec:method}.
+We do so only as design motivation: we define an ideal fact-based agent and derive bounds that motivate \cref{sec:method}; these are not guarantees for LWM-Planner, and we do not estimate or optimize $\epsilon_{\mathrm{sim}}$, $\delta_{\mathrm{model}}$, or $\epsilon_{\mathrm{plan}}$.